cakephp/docs/en/tutorials-and-examples/cms/articles-controller.rst

 a wide array of options - in this case, the number of rows for the textarea.
 There's a bit of introspection and conventions used here.
 The ``control()`` will output different form elements based on the model field specified, and use inflection to generate the label text.
-If you want to customize the label, input or any other aspect of the form controls you can.
+You can customize the label, the input or any other aspect of the form controls using options.
+The ``$this->Form->end()`` call closes the form.

-The ``$this->Form->end()`` closes the form, outputting hidden inputs if CSRF/Form Tampering prevention is enabled.

 Now let's go back and update our **src/Template/Articles/index.ctp** view to include a new "Add Article" link.
 Before the ``<table>``, add